-And of course, although we automatically associate festival-going with music (because we do love our music festivals here in the UK), there’s an increasing demand for food, wine, beer, film, history, hobbies and arts festivals sponsored or run by big-name companies who are always on the lookout for new talent and new ideas when it comes to festival production.
+We automatically associate festival-going with music but there’s an increasing demand for food, wine, beer, film, history, hobbies and arts festivals sponsored or run by big-name companies.
+They are always on the lookout for new talent and new ideas when it comes to festival production.

 Check out how Johnny Grant, Creative Director at The Department manages all aspect of events for big names such as the BBC, Party-in-the-Park and Glastonbury Festival – and works regularly with Event Academy students on Postgraduate work placements.

-At Event Academy, we’re all about learning through experience – and we don’t just mean your own!
-All our lecturers are event industry experts, delivering live events as well as lecturing for us … so you can learn through their experiences too.
+At Event Academy, we’re all about learning through experience.
+Our lecturers are event industry experts, delivering live events as well as lecturing for us … so you can learn through their experiences too.

-Our lecturers also offer their own areas of expertise – so if you’re looking to become a festival event manager, you’ll be learning from those who are centre stage in delivering successful festivals:
+Our lecturers also offer their own areas of expertise, so you’ll be learning from those who are centre stage in delivering successful festivals:

-And of course, our lecturers don’t just stand up and tell you all about it, they also show you with on-site visits to events they’re involved in, something which has a real impact both on your learning experience and your professional experience, as alumni Hayley found on her Postgraduate course:
+Our lecturers don’t just stand up and tell you all about it, they also show you with on-site visits to events they’re involved in.
+This will have a real impact both on your learning experience and your professional experience, as alumni Hayley found on her Postgraduate course:

 “It’s brilliant to see how the lecturers actually work when they are on site.”

-Our courses readily include this level of immersion with the work of professional event managers, because our aim is simple: this experiential basis for all of our learning content should really enhance your own knowledge, practice, network, opportunities, and prospects when it comes to stepping into the festival management spotlight!
+Our courses readily include this level of immersion with the work of professional event managers.
+This experiential basis for all our learning content will enhance your own knowledge, practice, network, opportunities, and prospects when it comes to stepping into the festival management spotlight!